 Some burgesses met in the Capitol on October 1775 and March 1776, but they adjourned without taking any action.
 To be official, a General Assembly meeting required the presence of the governor and Council of State.
 During the last two meetings of the House of Burgesses, Governor Dunmore was on a British warship in the Chesapeake Bay rather than in Williamsburg.

-The final meeting of the House of Burgesses was on May 6, 1776, the first day of the Fifth Virginia Convention.
+The final meeting of the House of Burgesses was on May 6, 1776, the first day of the Fifth Revolutionary Convention.
 In that final meeting the few burgesses in the room agreed to stop adjourning as the House of Burgesses, to stop anticipating it might be reconstituted rather than replaced.
 Instead, they decided that the House of Burgesses was "finis," which was the last word the assistant clerk of the House of Burgesses wrote in the official journal.2

 When the 1773 Committee of Correspondence started, followed by the Association and five conventions, there was no roadmap to revolution or self-government for Virginia that omitted the authority of King George III and his royal governors.
 The people in the rooms during meetings of the Virginia Conventions and Continental Congresses had to invent new governmental structures and procedures for resolving conflicts and making decisions.